moorepants/learn-multibody-dynamics/configuration.rst

-   a) Shows four links in a plane :math:`A`, :math:`B`, :math:`C`, and :math:`N` with respective lengths :math:`l_a,l_b,l_c,l_n` connected in a closed loop at points :math:`P_1,P_2,P_3,P_4`. b) Shows the same linkage that has been seperated at point :math:`P_4` to make it an open chain of links.
+   a) Shows four links in a plane :math:`A`, :math:`B`, :math:`C`, and :math:`N` with respective lengths :math:`l_a,l_b,l_c,l_n` connected in a closed loop at points :math:`P_1,P_2,P_3,P_4`. b) Shows the same linkage that has been separated at point :math:`P_4` to make it an open chain of links.

 This is a planar `four-bar linkage`_ with reference frames :math:`N,A,B,C`